AgTech Innovators season 3

 A big focus of mine at Beanstalk is actually developing the agricultural ecosystem in Southeast Asia and the connectivity between Australia and Southeast Asian nations in that way.

-One of the programs we’ve been implementing for the last four years now has been something called the Graft Challenge Program.
+One of the programs we’ve been implementing for the last 4 years now has been something called the Graft Challenge Program.
 This is an open innovation program that we've deployed in Australia, in India, in Vietnam, and Papua New Guinea.
 We like to call it a land-and-launch program.
 We work with local agribusinesses to define common challenges that plague their industry, help them understand what kind of technology and support can play a role in shifting the needle on those, and then go and engage recruits and bring on technology providers from around the world, help them to establish commercial relationships and foundations in those markets.

 So just to put that in a bit more detail, 2021 with the support of the Australian government and some local agribusinesses, we deployed a program called the Graft Challenge Vietnam.
 We worked with stakeholders and agribusinesses in the piggery space who were trying to solve for disease control solutions, the horticultural space solving for basically challenges like mango exportability to Europe, and in the shrimp and aquaculture sector who are looking to manage water quality and other challenges.